West Space Commission

 West Space gave me the freedom to be ambitious, vulnerable, and experimental.
 West Space hold deep trust in artists and commitment to supporting every step of the way, and long after the show is over.
 Their care and belief in work that’s risky, tender, or comes from the margins doesn’t just enable the work — it transforms it.
 It transforms careers."HOSSEI

-HOSSEI, 'THUNDERBLOOM', performance, 2023, West Space, Collingwood Yards.
-Photography by Kenneth Suico.
+HOSSEI, 'THUNDERBLOOM', 2023, West Space, Collingwood Yards.
+Photography by Janelle Low.

 Grace Culley